tomkowz/TSAssetsPickerController/README.md

 - Browse all albums
 - Set filters (only Photos, only Videos, All)
+- Supports all orientations
 - Select multiple assets from one album
 - Customizable order of displaying assets, last-first, first-first (iWrapper has last-first, it cause that user can't scroll 1000+ elements to get latest asset)
-- Other configurations, look below
+- Picker has plenty of properties to customize, look below
 - Easy to apply in your project
 - Easy to customize